The Vulnerability Management Doctor will See You Now

 Predictive Exploitability attempts to predict if an exploit will be available at some point in the future for a newly discovered risk threat vulnerability,, and if such an exploit is developed, how serious its impact would be.
 The technique attempts to classify each new vulnerability into existing categories, and then use that, and other factors, to predict if an exploit for it will be developed and become available.
 Much like the time-worn CVSS score, Predictive Exploitability scores are completely independent of the asset or the network - or the location and environment of the asset on the network - on which the vulnerability resides.

 When a doctor exams you, and asks you endless questions in the process, she is gathering information that enables her to treat you in context.
 It’s something the medical profession takes for granted, as do we as patients.
 But sadly, evaluating vulnerabilities and building remediation programs - “disease treatment plans” in the lexicon of this increasingly strained analogy - using the context of the vulnerability is a next-generation concept in our current legacy vulnerability management world.

-Predictive Exploitability’s alternative - contextualized prioritization - accounts for external factors like Predictive Exploitability, but combines that general threat environment insight with critical information about the vulnerability’s environment on your network.
+Predictive Exploitability’s alternative - contextualized prioritization - is vulnerability threat intelligence which accounts for external factors like Predictive Exploitability, but combines that general threat environment insight with critical information about the vulnerability’s environment on your network.
 That combined, comprehensive view of risk results in a meaningful vulnerability risk score that’s tailored to your circumstances, so your remediation plan is unique to your environment, not one-size-fits-all.